 The Feasts, a Little Ivy tradition, are the culmination of a month-long series of activities that kicks off with In The Bag!
 Part of both our year-long Caring & Sharing and Healthy Nutrition curricula, for In The Bag! your child brings home a paper bag they decorated in class and asks you to help them fill it with healthy foods.
 By giving your child ownership of their bag (with your help) they have hands-on opportunities to discover first-hand both the building blocks of good nutrition and the importance of doing good by joining with parents and friends to actively watch out for our Ridgewood neighbors in need.

-Building on the spirit of In the Bag!, the students in each classroom also focus on the people, places and things in each of their lives they are grateful for, which they share with one another by creating a range of expressive decorations for their class feast— typically placemats, tablecloths, seasonal hats and more with their messages of thanks!
+Building on the spirit of In the Bag!, the students in each classroom also focus on the people, places and things in each of their lives they are grateful for, which they share with one another by creating a range of expressive decorations for their class feast— typically placemats, seasonal hats, decorations and more with their messages of thanks!

 Some classes also spend the month exploring the language, lifestyles and cultural traditions of a specific group of Indigenous people—while the local Lenape people always are popular, others typically include the Wampanoag people who lived in a complex society long before the Mayflower arrived at Plymouth Rock.
 Classes often create displays, huts/tents and/or skits in the style of the Indigenous people they have learned about to share with others.